agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 ## You Can Add Them When You Need Them

-There is a principle in agile development known as YAGNI (You Aren’t Gonna Need It).
+There is a principle in agile development known as YAGNI (You Aren't Gonna Need It).
 This principle is to avoid adding things to code that might be used in the future, because you can add them in the future if the need arises.
-On average, the effort you save by not defining things you don’t need pays for the effort of adding them later when you do.
+On average, the effort you save by not defining things you don't need pays for the effort of adding them later when you do.

 For this Point class, imagine you implement the simple, directly accessed members.
 This case: